gotha/aishe/workshop/session-3/go/solution/README.md

 - **Processing time**: Time taken by the AISHE API to process the question (only shown on cache miss)
 - **Execution time**: Total time from receiving the question to displaying the answer (always shown)
+- **Similarity score**: When a cache hit occurs, shows how similar the cached question is to your query (0.0 to 1.0, where 1.0 is identical).
+Only displayed if the LangCache API returns this value.
 - Semantic cache hits are faster (~0.12s) compared to API calls (~2.48s), though slightly slower than traditional Redis cache due to similarity search overhead

 ## Troubleshooting